JudePark96/blog/about.md

 **11. 06.
 20.**

-I got accepted to Division of Computer Science and Engineering at Jeonbuk National University (JBNU) as a master course student!
+I officially got accepted to Division of Computer Science and Engineering at Jeonbuk National University (JBNU) as a master course student!

 My main research area will be **Natural Language Processing**!
 It will be very excited!
 Thank you for huge supports from my all friends!